Invicara/Twinit-IPA-Core-Digital-Buildings/README.md

 ![Asset Twin Asset Info](./img/asset02.png)

+## Contents

+### ipa-dt

+A full digital twin React web client application, ready to install and run.
+You must have knowledge of working with an ipa-core application, it's required user groups, user configs, and user config format in order use ipa-dt.

+### Asset Twin Setup

+A setup script for composing ad recomposing digital twins using ipa-dt.

 # Where to Start

-The best place to start is by using the [Asset Twin Setup](Asset%20Twin%20Setup/README.md) to re-create an example Asset Twin project.
+The best place to start is by leaning how to use the Twinit ipa-core React UI framework and setting up ad running ipa-dt.

+Then follow the documentation for the [Asset Twin Setup](Asset%20Twin%20Setup/README.md) to re-create an example Asset Twin project.